Donna Baird: Career

 Baird joined the National Institute of Environmental Health Sciences (NIEHS) in 1984 as a senior staff fellow.
 In 1990, she became an epidemiologist, senior investigator, and principal investigator.
 At NIEHS, Baird began by studying fertility and developing epidemiologic methods for studying it.
 She has longstanding interest in hormones and fertility as well as early pregnancy events (implantation, corpus luteum rescue, the luteal placental shift in support of the pregnancy, as well as pregnancy complications and pregnancy outcomes).
 More recently, Baird developed a research program in uterine fibroid epidemiology.
 She mentors people at all levels.

 Research

 Baird's research has focused on women's reproductive health, especially understudied conditions.
+One of her most significant research projects is her study of the measure of uterine fibroids in African Americans.
+Through this, they discovered that vitamin D may be important for maintaining fibroids.
+In addition, getting a fibroid ultrasound can be indicative of a needing a procedure in the future.
 In addition to research in specific content areas, she is interested in developing new methodologies including techniques for data collection and analysis.

 Awards and honors

-In 2010, Baird was elected to the American Epidemiological Society.
+In 2008, Baird was awarded the Pearl Memorial Lecturer from the Human Biology Association.
+Then, in 2010, Baird was elected to the American Epidemiological Society.